Edible Cooks: Soup

 We eat a lot of soup around here.
 French lentil with sausages and clove, chicken broth with celeriac and noodles, carrot-ginger spiked with chilies and mace.
-It’s always a perfect meal, alongside a salad and cheese, some crusty bread, a glass of wine or beer, and it does wonders to warm up the soul on a frigid day.
+It’s always a perfect meal: Alongside a salad and cheese, some crusty bread, a glass of wine or beer, it does wonders to warm up the soul on a frigid day.

 As we prepared this issue, we thought we’d reach out once again to our readers in search of their go-to winter soup recipes.
 What did they make when their CSA boxes were simply overflowing, or their pantries were in need of a good clearing-out?
 What soups reminded them of home, or of family?
 Did they make soup to share with a crowd, or to save for another day in the freezer?

 Here are our five favorites, plus a soup to make with your Thanksgiving turkey leftovers from our own kitchen.
 Thanks to all who submitted their soups and their stories!

 Butternut Squash Chili

 Submitted by Anne Marie Rossi of Natick.
 She picks up her copy of Edible Boston at Whole Foods.

 Getting my weekly vegetables from a CSA farm share (Vanguarden CSA in Dover) has dramatically changed the way my family eats.
 Before I joined, I would buy the same few vegetables over and over at the grocery store.
 Carrots, potatoes, and broccoli were the regulars, with an occasional bag of corn on the cob.
 My family wasn’t getting much variety, but I wasn’t sure how to expand our repertoire.